superv1s0r/MusicPrediction/README.md

 # MusicPrediction

-This project classifies music genres based on audio features extracted using **librosa** (it was done beforehand, you won't have to do it) and trained using **XGBoost**.
+This project classifies music genres based on audio features extracted using **librosa** (already done for you), and it was trained using **XGBoost**.
+I built it while preparing for OGAthon 3.0.
 ## Project Setup

 ### Prerequisites: